-Where do you think about when you think of your “trip of a lifetime”?
+What comes to mind for your “trip of a lifetime”?
 For my mother, it was an African safari.
-For 15 days, she enjoyed private game reserves, national parks, Durban’s coastline, and the great city of Cape Town.
+The only problem was that she didn’t have a South Africa packing safari packing list and she wanted to stay carry-on only for all 15 days.
+Somehow she managed and still was able to enjoy private game reserves, national parks, Durban’s coastline, and the great city of Cape Town.

-Before Your Trip: Things to Do and Prepare
+Before Your Trip to South Africa: Things to Do and Prepare

 Health: Plan a visit to your local health clinic to get travel prescriptions and vaccinations, which might be necessary depending on which reserves you’re visiting and the time of year.
-A few days prior to packing, treat your clothing with Permethrin Insect Spray (especially socks, where mosquitos like to bite).
+A few days prior to packing, treat your clothing with Permethrin Insect Spray (especially socks, since mosquitos like to bite your ankles).
 Let dry thoroughly and pack in a plastic bag to preserve the protection.
-The spray typically lasts through six washings or six weeks, whichever comes first.
+The spray typically lasts through six washes or six weeks, whichever comes first.

 Side note: I did this before my trip to Guatemala’s jungles, with great success!
 Well worth twenty minutes and $15!

-Finances: Before leaving, notify your bank and credit card companies about your international travel.
-The Charles Schwab ATM card doesn’t charge ATM or currency exchange fees, plus works in ATMs worldwide.
+Finances: Notify your bank and credit card companies about your international travel.
+The Charles Schwab ATM card works worldwide and doesn’t charge withdrawal fees or currency exchange fees.
 For credit cards, pack a Visa or MasterCard (more likely to be accepted than other types) without foreign exchange fees, like the Chase Sapphire Preferred which also includes basic travel insurance.
-If you need additional travel insurance (which many tour operators require), check out this travel insurance guide to determining what coverage you need.

 Hint: My post on packing tips for your long haul flight is a great start to finding what you need.
 I’m still in awe that my parents survived a 15-hour flight from Atlanta to Johannesburg!